entitydb-io/EntityDb.NET/README.md

 A lease is like a tag, except that it has a uniqueness constraint.
 Many banks have online portals, allowing bank members to see their accounts on the internet.
 From the bank's perspective, all of the accounts should be tied to a member id, probably a guid.
-But the member will not want to remember nor lookup this guid - they will want to use a username.
-What you can do in EntityDb is make a lease for member entities where the entity id is the member id, the `Label` is `Username` and the `Value` is whatever username the member wants to use.
-If an attempt to commit a transaction is made that would violate the uniqueness constraint, it will be rejected.
+But the member will not want to remember nor lookup this id - they will want to use a username.
+What you can do in EntityDb is make a lease for members where the `Scope` is `Global`, the `Label` is `Username`, and the `Value` is whatever username the member wants to use.
+If an attempt to commit a source is made that would violate the uniqueness constraint, it will be rejected.
 (This is obnoxious behavior for the user, though, so the bank should check before attempting to commit to see if the username is available and give immediate feedback to choose a different username).

+### Aliases

+An alias is like a lease, except that it doesn't have a scope or a label.
+It is unique per entity branch name and a value, and it can be used to achieve idempotency automatically.
+Source repositories will skip messages if its alias is already recorded.

 ### Snapshots

 A snapshot is a stateful object at a given point in time.
-They always have an identifier and a version number.
+They always have an identifier and a version.
-Together, the identifier and version number called a pointer.
+Together, the identifier and version called a pointer.
 You can request different versions of a given snapshot by using different pointers!

-In the context of snapshots, the reserved version number is reserved for pointing to the latest snapshot.
+In the context of snapshots, the reserved version is reserved for pointing to the latest snapshot.
-So if you want the latest version, you use a pointer with the exact id and the reserved version number.
+So if you want the latest version, you use a pointer with the exact id and the reserved version.
-If you want a specific version, you can create pointer with the exact id and version number you want.
+If you want a specific version, you can create pointer with the exact id and version you want.

 The balance on your bank account is a snapshot.
 You can build that snapshot by summing all of the deposits and withdrawls on your account.
 If you look at the bank statements, you will most likely see the snapshot of each bank